bananocraft/bananocraft.cc/content/about.md

 # About bananocraft.cc
 This site, and the servers running on the bananocraft.cc domain are a "low maintenance" side project of mconstant.
 Nobody but you is responsible for your funds or your dignity / plz be smort, u / withdraw funds from your server accounts constantly and smile often.
+As much as possible all infrastructure here is:
+- Fungible/Immutable
+- Distributed
+- Fun...ky
+- FOSS
+- Checked into git and shared if appropriate
+- Meant to be shared and reused by anyone

+Tech used
+- akash.network "Unstoppable Cloud" as an aws alternative paid by crypto
+- fleek.co deploying on IPFS
+- storj.io for backups